 Anti-icer is preferred for use in certain circumstances.
 For example, sand causes other issues to drivers and bicyclists.
 In addition, when streets are sanded, the sand has to be removed after the weather event.
 Instead, the City pretreats the streets with magnesium chloride, an anti-icer, which lowers the freezing temperature of water.
 Magnesium chloride is preferred over salt or other anti-icers because it is less toxic to plant life and less corrosive to concrete and steel.
 The liquid magnesium chloride is sprayed onto dry pavement prior to freezing temperatures in the winter months to prevent snow and ice from adhering and bonding to the roadway.
 In order for the treatment to work properly, the road surface must be dry for application.

-Have you seen a street light that is out, on during the day, damaged, or flickering on and off?
-Clark Public Utilities (CPU) is responsible for maintaining the street lights in Ridgefield.
-To report an issue, please contact Clark Public Utilities at 360-992-3000.
+Have you seen a street light that is out, on during the day, damaged or flickering on and off?
+Please contact Public Works at 360-887-8251, option 1, option 2.
+When reporting, please have the following information ready:

 Street trees/row trees are an important amenity to the City.
 They provide shade, habitat, and beauty.
 However, street trees in the right-of-way may impact safe movement and parking, as well as room for pedestrians and cyclists.
 Therefore, to promote safety and protect the traveling public, the city requires that street trees be trimmed in order to provide a minimum clearance of nine feet above the sidewalk/walkway for pedestrian safety and thirteen and a half feet on the street side to allow for larger vehicles and to ensure visibility.